City Obituary – Book Man Ramesh Chandra Jain, Ansari Road & Gurgaon

 [Text and photos by Mayank Austen Soofi]

-His bookstore rarely pops up in cool snappy Instagram stories..
+His bookstore rarely pops up in cool slick Instagram stories..
 But then venerable scholars are not known to be social media savvies.
 And they are the exalted ones who happen to be staunch followers of Ramesh Chandra Jain’s establishment.
-It is widely considered to have one of the cuntry’s best collection of books on Indian history, politics and society, as historian Ramachandra Guha once attested to this reporter.
+It is widely considered to have one of the cuntry’s best collection of books on Indian history, politics and society.

 Bookseller, publisher and distributor Ramesh Chandra died on 20 May, following a brief illness, aged 80.
 He is survived by wife, Usha Rani, and two daughters, a son, and their families.
 He lived in Gurugram, where he was born, and shuttled daily to Delhi to direct his book trade.